 Sipping Fine Wine

 Pale lemon with aromas of citrus and tropical fruit with herb floral notes, classic NZ.
 On the palate flavors of zesty sour green apple fruit flavors and some grassy tones, lively acidity.
-The wine finished with fruit, sweet herbs, grassy and mineral notes. — 3 days ago
+The wine finished with fruit, sweet herbs, grassy and mineral notes. — a month ago